/ EN

 Lane 1: D-lactylated peptide library.
 Lane 2: L-lactylated peptide library.

-Lane 3: carboxyethylated peptide library.
-Lane 4: acetylated peptide library.
+Lane 3: Carboxyethylated peptide library.
+Lane 4: Acetylated peptide library.

-Lane 5: butyrylated peptide library.
-Lane 6: crotonylated peptide library.
+Lane 5: Butyrylated peptide library.
+Lane 6: Crotonylated peptide library.

-Lane 7: 2-hydroxyisobutyrylated peptide library.
-Lane 8: succinylated peptide library.
+Lane 7: 2-Hydroxyisobutyrylated peptide library.
+Lane 8: Succinylated peptide library.

-Lane 9: unmodified peptide library.
+Lane 9: Unmodified peptide library.

 WB